 Deadline Abstracts: 15 January 2018

-NICAS will award ten students with a free ticket to the conference.
+NICAS has granted ten students with a free ticket to the conference.

 The venue will be in the auditorium of the Rijksmuseum located at Museumstraat 1 in Amsterdam, The Netherlands.